fatherjack/PSPrompt/readme.md

 Its a step-by-step process that will let you choose which customisation to accept and your old PowerShell prompt will be preserved so that you can go back to it at any time.

-## accelerator functions
+## Custom Function

+### ConvertFrom-Byte

+Convert a number representing bytes into the number in MB, GB, or TB without the need to specify the denominator.

+### ConvertFrom-Epoch

+Convert an Epoch time value into a date and time value.

+### ConvertTo-Epoch

+Convert a date and time value into an Epoch time value.

+### Find-Script

+Locate that code you wrote all that time ago.
+Search by name or content.

+### Get-BatteryStatus

+Get the details of you battery charge state in your command line.

+### Get-OutlookCalendar

+Check the details in your calendar from your PowerShell command line.

+### Invoke-WebSearch

+Searching for a script example?
+Needing to do make a quick reference?
 The PSPrompt module gets you closer to your search results with a set of functions designed to speed up your fact checking and research.
 By default, search on DuckDuckGo, Bing, Google and Ask from the command prompt.

 | **Alias**      | **Description**                           |
 |---------------:|-------------------------------------------|